Anujjain-git/SocialMedia/README.md

 # SocialMedia
+Description: SocialMedia(Friends) is a FULL MERN Stack website made with Real Time Database Updates, Interactive, User Friendly Environment.
+             All the datas are saved at MongoDB Atlas, connected through Expressed, designed with Bootsrap, divided in ReactJS components, united by NodeJS.

 Steps To Load WebPage on your device:
 1) Download Zip Folder, extract it.
 2) Open the downloaded folder at Terminal